radiantearth/stac-spec/extensions/eo/README.md

 ```

 For example, if we were given a band described as (0.4um - 0.5um) the `center_wavelength` would be 0.45um and the `full_width_half_max` would be 0.1um.

-In most cases even these numbers are not as useful as the `common_name` that should be supplied with the spectral bands, where they exist.
-For non-standard bands (such as with hyperspectral sensors) the wavelength fields indicate where the band is.

 In some cases the full transmission profile is needed, such as when harmonizing between two sensor modalities.
 It is recommended that the full spectral profile be included as a link or an asset (preferably at the Collection level).